Categories

 2. Sexy Beast (2000) (Exceptionally Good)

 Brilliant, energetic, clever heist-comedy-drama-thriller; also just a smidge lightweight.
 But so damn watchable.
-What’s really surprising is how much it controls its tone for all the twists and turns it goes through, despite it being Glazer’s first film: When it reverses some expectation or jumps to a new setting, it’s always with perfect timing and the storytelling instincts of a seasoned veteran.
+What’s really surprising is how much it controls its tone for all the twists and turns it goes through.
+Glazer’s precision is incredible it being his first film: When it reverses an expectation or jumps to a new setting, it’s always with perfect timing and the storytelling instincts of a seasoned veteran.

 1. Birth (2004) (Exceptionally Good)